sellorm/envstat/README.md

 Tests whether the specified file exists.
 This can be useful for checking that you have access to a specific filesystem (for example a Windows share) by checking for a specific file on it.
-Alternatively, you could use it to check for a spefic config file that you use regularly.
+Alternatively, you could use it to check for a specific config file that you use regularly.

 ### dir_exists